scipp/scipp/doc/type-erased-prototype.md

 Findings and changes:
 - Introduced `DataArray`.
+  Note the difference to `xarray.DataArray` --- our `DataArray` does not have axes.
   This helps to define dimensionality, especially when we want to support bin edges, and allows implementations of operations on simpler types, separating the operation on a single variable from difficulties that may arise when defining an operation on a `Dataset` containing many variables.
 - Support bin edges.
 - Support ragged dimensions.